 Where do Tarot Cards come from?

 Though its popularity feels recent, the oldest known deck of tarot cards dates back to 1392 from Europe.
+More specifically in Italy, and originally the deck was called Tarocchi.
 However, cards used for spiritual purposes with images and numbers on them predate this time.

 The meaning of the word “tarot” is also unknown, although there are speculations.
 It is possible that the word comes from the Torah.
 The name of a Jewish sacred text that contains information regarding Jewish law and practice.
 Tarot could be an anagram of Torah, minus the H and adding a T. The Torah is referenced in some tarot imagery, as seen in the High Priestess card of the Smith Rider-Waite deck.
 She holds a scroll of wisdom with the word “Tora” on it.
 The H could be hidden behind the sleeve of the High Priestess’s dress, but again, that is speculation.
 Another suggestion is that the origin of the word comes from Rota, the Latin word for wheel.
 Once again, Tarot could be an anagram for this word.
 However, there is still plenty of mystery surrounding the origin of the words and the cards themselves.